agentsonar/agentsonar/docs/VALIDATION.md

 pushes them onto the coordinator's pending queue.
 The coordinator never says "done" because there are always pending subtopics to dispatch.
-Each individual agent is doing its job perfectly — the failure is that no agent has a global view of resource consumption.
+Each individual agent is doing its job perfectly, the failure is that no agent has a global view of resource consumption.

 **What AgentSonar flagged:**

 - 🚨 `CRITICAL resource_exhaustion` on the hottest edge
-- Circuit-breaker severity fires when the sliding-window event rate crosses the per-edge limit — before the bill arrives
+- Circuit-breaker severity fires when the sliding-window event rate crosses the per-edge limit, before the bill arrives

 ## Why this works on any frontier model